argoproj/argo-cd/docs/operator-manual/custom-styles.md

 help distinguish between multiple instances of Argo CD running in different environments.

 Such custom styling can be applied either by supplying a URL to a remotely hosted CSS file, or by loading a CSS file directly onto the argocd-server container.
-Both mechanisms are drievn by modifying the argocd-cm configMap.
+Both mechanisms are driven by modifying the argocd-cm configMap.

 ## Adding Styles Via Remote URL